 Feed-in-tariff is a price that you will get paid for the electricity you generated from sources such as solar power.
 All energy retailers are required to pay feed-in-tariff however, it depends on your state if they going to be paid you off for excess electricity exported to the grid or gross.

 Why is my bill delayed?

 There are several reasons why your bill was delayed.
 The common reasons are like, an issue with your energy retailer’s billing system or the information on your account is either incorrect or incomplete.
 E.g when the meter reads don’t correctly match your meter type, bill delays may occur.

 How can I switch provider and compare rates?

-You can search all the available retailers in your area one by one and do the hassle of comparing rates.
-But, as we live with the modern days, we want to make it easier for the consumers like you.
+You can search for all the available retailers in your area one by one and do the hassle of comparing rates.
+But, as we live with the modern days, we want to make it easier for consumers like you.
 You can switch and compare energy rates through Econnex.
 Just enter your postcode and details and in just one click you can compare rates and switch to the best energy plans that suit you.

 Looking for better energy plans?
 Click here.